-Community Service Operator hours of work for the period of May 1st to August 15th shall be based on the standard work week as set out in Article 9.02 above.
-Casual Employees may be hired to work outside regular hours of work in May and June of each year.
+Casual Employees may be hired to work outside regular hours of work for the period of July 1st to August 15th of each year provided permanent full-time employees have been offered overtime shifts first.

 For the period of August 16th to April 30th, the operation of many Recreation Facilities shall be on a seven (7) day basis, with normal hours of work and shifts scheduled by the Employer.